Research

 Working Papers

-Cake, Hannah & Hales, Kay.
-“When is it Popular to be an Outsider?
+Cake, H & Hales, K. “When is it Popular to be an Outsider?
 Populist Rhetoric and LGBTQ Legislation in State Legislatures.”

-Hales, Kay. ”Modeling Small-Area Estimates of White Identity through Bayesian Multilevel Modeling with Variational Approximation.”
+Hales, K. ”Modeling Small-Area Estimates of White Identity through Bayesian Multilevel Modeling with Variational Approximation.”